Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/highrise-homino/rules/_index.md

 First, determine what floor every player is on.

-* Players count how many **floor icons** (@TODO: INLINE ICON?) they have.
+* Players count how many **floor icons** they have.
 * Then sort players based on that, low to high.
 (The player who has the least such icons is the _first_ floor, the next player is the _second floor_, etcetera.)
-* Ties are allowed: those players are simply all on the same floor of the building.
+* Ties are allowed: those players are simply all on the same floor.
+If so, they take turns in clockwise order, from start player.

+{{< rules-image src="gameplay_attract.webp" alt="Example of how to sort players and then attract Tenants (if you fulfill their wishes)." >}}

 Now, in that order, players **attract a Tenant**.

 * Pick 1 Tenant from the Guests.
-* You may only pick Tenants of whom you fulfill their [wishes](#guests).
+* You may only pick Tenants of whom you fulfill their [wishes](#guests) (see next section).
 * Crucially, when fulfilling wishes, you **also** count the dominoes of other players to whom you're "connected" as your own.
+* Place the Tenant somewhere near your map.

 By default, you are connected to everyone _on the same floor as you_.
 Special icons (such as the elevator) can change this.
-* Place the tenant somewhere on your map.

 Once done, refill the Guests and the Market, and play the next round.

-@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}

 {{% /rules-block %}}

-{{% rules-block id="objects" heading="Objects" icon="score" %}}

-In the base game, there are only a few objects with a special power.
-(All other objects are useful for attracting guests, but otherwise do nothing special.)

-@TODO: RULES TABLE

-The expansions add far more objects with special powers.
-If you enabled the "add text" option (which is the default), these explanations will just be printed on the tiles and they explain themselves.

-{{% /rules-block %}}

 {{% rules-block id="guests" heading="Guests & Wishes" icon="score" %}}

+{{% rules-double-view src="guests_wishes.webp" alt="Example of what every part of a Guest tile means." split="leftheavy" %}}

 Guests have two sides: one side shows their SCORE (on the star icon), the other their WISHES.

+Their wish icons follow a few simple rules.

+* Most wishes are regular icons also present on tiles.
+You must have **at least one** of that object in your map.
+* If there's a **number** as well, it means you need to have at least **that many** of the object.
+* A **red cross** means it's inverted: you should **not** have that object.
+(Thus, if there's a number, it means you must have strictly **fewer** of the object than the number.)

+{{% /rules-double-view %}}

 {{% remark %}}
-If you want, you can fold the tenants down the middle so they become actual pawns you can place.
+If you want, you can fold the Tenants down the middle so they become actual pawns you can place.
 {{% /remark %}}

-Their wish icons follow a few simple rules.

-* Most wishes are regular icons you'd also see on the tiles.
-You must have _at least one_ of that object somewhere in your map (to attract that tenant).
-* If there's a number as well, it means you need to have at least _that many_ of the object.
-(The number is left out if it's simply 1.)
-* A red cross through a wish means it's inverted: you should _not_ have that object.
-(If there's a number, it means you must have strictly FEWER of the object than the number.)

-@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}